Charles Rowland & Edwin Paine (The Dead Boy Detectives)

 A proposed series never quite caught on, but in 2014, Vertigo decided to try again, this time with a monthly series, which lasted twelve issues.

-And at the tail end of 2022, DC tried yet again, as part of a concerted expansion of the Sandman universe which already included several other Sandman-related comic titles, a TV adaptation of Sandman and… a Dead Boys Detective television series slotted to debut in 2023.
+And at the tail end of 2022, DC tried yet again, as part of a concerted expansion of the Sandman universe which already included several other Sandman-related comic titles, a TV adaptation of Sandman and… a Dead Boys Detective television series from HBO (later Netflix) slotted to debut late in 2023 or possibly early 2024.

 COMICS